-These financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)") under the historical cost convention, except as disclosed in the accounting policies below.
+These financial statements have been prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s") under the historical cost convention, except as disclosed in the accounting policies below.

-The financial statements are presented in Singapore dollars ("\$") which is the Company's functional currency.
-All financial information is presented in Singapore dollars, unless otherwise stated.
+The financial statements are presented in Singapore Dollar ("\$") which is the Company's functional currency.
+All financial information is presented in Singapore Dollar, unless otherwise stated.

-The preparation of these financial statements in conformity with SFRS(I) requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The preparation of these financial statements in conformity with SFRS(I)s requires management to exercise its judgement in the process of applying the Group's accounting policies.
 It also requires the use of certain critical accounting estimates and assumptions.
 The areas involving a higher degree of judgement or complexity, or areas where estimates and assumptions are significant to the financial statements are disclosed in Note 3.

-Interpretations and amendments to published standards effective in 2020
+Interpretations and amendments to published standards effective in 2021

-On 1 January 2020, the Group has adopted the new or amended SFRS(I) and Interpretations of SFRS(I) ("INT SFRS(I)") that are mandatory for application for the financial year.
+On 1 January 2021, the Group has adopted the new or amended SFRS(I) and Interpretations of SFRS(I) ("INT SFRS(I)") that are mandatory for application for the financial year.
 Changes to the Group's accounting policies have been made as required, in accordance with the transitional provisions in the respective SFRS(I) and INT SFRS(I).

-The adoption of these new or amended SFRS(I) and INT SFRS(I) did not result in substantial changes to the Group's accounting policies and had no material effect on the amounts reported for the current or prior financial years except for the adoption of SFRS(I) 16 Leases:
+The adoption of these new or amended SFRS(I) and INT SFRS(I) did not result in substantial changes to the Group's accounting policies and had no material effect on the amounts reported for the current or prior financial years.